mohammadnazarkhani/BioGeneral/README.md

    - choose of better taylor swift image.
    - fixing the bug of not applying `scroll-text` animation when window is resized to small width.
    - added `Table of content` and `Screenshot` section in README.md file.

+### [2.0.0] - 2024-09-17
+- Addition of back-end side with node js and express framework technologies.
+- Configure the peges links and repositioning to adapt to the new directory structure.
+- Package: use of `nodemon` as the project's start script runner.

 ### Notes:
 - Replace `https://github.com/yourusername/BioGeneral.git` with the actual URL of your GitHub repository.